Giant’s Yard Lire en Français

 3. a 14'' short film, introducing 7 visitors gathered

-to give their feedback on an underway public institution;
+to give their feedback on a public institution;

 Introducing Giant’s Yard.